cusbg/traveler/README.md

 			# use mapping in FILE_MAPPING_IN and outputs layout as an .svg image and .xml file to files with prefix OUT_PREFIX
 			# if optional argument --overlaps is present overlaps in the layout are identified and highlighted
 		[-r|--rotate] If switched on, Traveler tries to rotate hairpins to minimize the number of overlaps.
 In some cases, this can lead to a more convoluted layout and therefore this features is turned off by default.
 		[-n|--numbering] NUMBERING_DEFINITION
 		    # Allows to specify residues which will have number information next to it in the resulting diagram.
 		    # The format allows to specify list of residue indexes and interval so that every residue index which
 		    # is modulo interval == 0 will be labeled.
 The default value is "10,20,30-50", i.e. residues with indexes
         	# 10, 20, 30 and every 50th residue will be labeled.
        [-l|--labels-template] Uses template labels for numbering.
 This is useful, for example, in case of tRNA where users are used to the Sprinzl positions.
 			Here, for instance, the 21st residue of a particular tRNA is Sprinzl position 20a.
 So if the 21st residue is mapped onto a target residue with visible nubmer (e.g. 20 by default), that label should show 20a irrespective of its position in the target.
+      	[-la|--labels-absolute] If set, the label 	and label line coordinates in the json output file will be absolute.
+        	This used to be the default (and only possible) behavior.
+In the current version, the label and label line coordinates are relative to the position of the 	residue they correspond to.
        	[-v|--verbose] Prints information about the computation and othere details (such as number of overlaps, when overlap switch is turned on)

 	COLOR CODING: